Ordering books for Christmas?

 Book four in Rosemary Rowe's Libertus series: 'A cracking tale with a fast-moving plot' CONN IGGULDEN.

-Libertus finds himself in Londinium at the invitation of the Roman Governor when news arrives of the brutal murder of Caius Monnius, the chief corn-officer.
+Libertus, freedman and pavement-maker, finds himself in Londinium at the invitation of the Roman Governor when news arrives of the brutal murder of Caius Monnius, the chief corn-officer.
 Libertus is asked to investigate but his enquiries lead him in disparate directions.
-Who is the guilty one?
-The keeper of the granaries?
-The sinister Calyx and Glaucus, managers of the best chariot-racing team?
-Or Fortunatus, the handsome charioteer whose relations with the dead man's wife were reputed to be less than honourable?
-Not until Libertus finds a second corpse does he begin to understand what lies behind the corruption surrounding the interests of Monnius and the chariots of Calyx.
+Who is the guilty one The keeper of the granaries The sinister Calyx and Glaucus, managers of the best chariot-racing team Or Fortunatus, the handsome charioteer whose relations with the dead man's wife were reputed to be less than honourable Not until Libertus finds a second corpse does he begin to understand what lies behind the corruption surrounding the interests of Monnius and the chariots of Calyx.